paloha/oeawss21/readme.md

 * Download the `Solution_Exercise_6.ipynb` from Monday session.
 * Create `requirements.txt`.
 * Install & create a virtualenv in `.venv` folder.
 * Install dependencies from `requirements.txt`.
 (The torch+cpu package is not available for Mac users, so in case you have a Mac, remove the first line of the `requirements.txt` where the `-f` flag is specified and adjust the lines of torch and torchvision to not mention cpu.
-The torch+cpu package should then later be used within the docker based on Ubuntu and also on Binder and Heroku.
+The torch+cpu package should then later be used within the Docker based on Ubuntu and also on Binder and Heroku.
 Torch which supports both cpu and gpu computation is quite large ~1GB and Heroku would complain about the size quota.
 You can alternatively keep two version of the file, e.g. 1. `requirements.txt` and 2. `requirements-mac.txt`)
 * Run the `jupyter notebook` server.
 * Run the cell 1 to see whether all imports work.
 * If you run cells 1-4 the FashionMNIST data will be downloaded into `volume > data` folder which is needed only when you want to train the network.
 In the following exercises we will only need the pretrained models from Monday.